twome/pinguno/CODE_OF_CONDUCT.md

 ## Code of Conduct

-NB: This is a modified fork of the Contributor Covenant Code of Conduct (see bottom).
+This is a modified fork of the Contributor Covenant Code of Conduct (see bottom).

 ## Our Pledge